Anshan Liaoning, China Travel Guide

 Government offices operate standard weekdays.
 Shops and restaurants extend into the evening.

 Banks typically open Monday-Friday.
-ATMs accepting cards from other countries are frequent at banks and malls.
+ATMs accepting cards from other countries are widespread at banks and malls.

 A recap of common hours for various establishments in Anshan.

-Some outdoor attractions in Qianshan might not be open as long or partial closures during harsh cold weather conditions.
+Some outdoor attractions in Qianshan might have reduced hours or partial closures during harsh cold weather conditions.

 Observe local customs for a harmonious visit in Anshan.